 Cons

-The relatively cost more than the other generators.
+The cost is relatively more than the other generators.

-They can’t be placed in areas where there is likely to be flooded in the event of a flood.
+They can’t be placed in areas that are likely to be flooded in the event of a flood.

 Generator Power Calculator

-To get the amount of power that you need to get out of your generator, you first need to establish the required peak (starting) and continuous (running) watts for every appliance in your house.
+To get the power you need out of your generator, you first need to establish the required peak (starting) and continuous (running) watts for every appliance in your house.
 Free generator wattage calculator online.

 If you get the wrong starting or running watts, then your generator will not be able to power your appliance.